 Weekends and evenings are filled with cultural enrichment activities organized by GVI Staff.
-Students will be able to meet with the local community through our own team members.
-While activities are weather dependent and may be subject to change, opportunities may include a visit to Table Mountain, Robben Island, District 6 Museum, Langa Township, and a Cape Point Peninsula tour.
+ACE participants will be able to meet with the local community through our own team members.
+While activities are weather dependent and may be subject to change, opportunities may include a visit to Table Mountain, Robben Island, District 6 Museum, and a Cape Point Peninsula tour.

-You will receive a detailed training manual two weeks before your start date.
-While staff in the field will also provide training on the skills required, you may benefit from learning more about local history, culture and customs before you travel.
+While staff in the field will provide training on the skills required, ACE participants may benefit from learning more about local history, culture and customs before traveling.